PrasitC/django-Stripe/README.md

- A django application implimenting  stripe payment gateway
+ A django application .
+Using   stripe as  payment gateway .